Phinda Private Game Reserve

 There are two volunteer camps on &Beyond Phinda, both located a fair distance from our guest lodges and from each other.
 Swilleys is located in the far north, and Sutton in the south of the conservancy.

 Both are rustic-style houses, with very basic, but comfortable facilities.
-Communal living means you may need to share a bathroom with your fellow housemates, but most of the rooms are private.
+Communal living means you will most likely need to share a bathroom with your fellow housemates, although some of the rooms are private.
 Please enquire about room configuration and availability when booking.
 Each house can accommodate four research volunteers.
 The house is serviced daily, so there is a housekeeper to assist with cleaning and laundry.

 Food will be provided for your house kitchen once a week.
 We supply meat, fresh fruit and vegetables and non-perishables items such as tinned food, pasta and other basic items, as well as essentials like tea and coffee.